rudeigerc/SE232/README.md

 # SE232

-Some materials as a TA of **SE232: Programming and Data Structures**, including grading scripts (_if I was responsible for the hw/lab_) and/or source code with answers.
+Some materials as TA of **SE232: Programming and Data Structures**, including grading scripts (_if I was responsible for the hw/lab_) and/or source code with answers.

 ## Content